 Nike's marketing team decided while the shoe would make athletes perform better, it was too risky to depend on customers to switch from the shoes they were already loyal to.
 Instead, they chose to educate customers about how the newfound technology could help them practice and would position the product as a training tool.
 That way, Nike lifted the pressure on the sales pitch and could better communicate the product's differentiator.

 Having a visual tool to map out your product strategy helps you to organize your ideas and learn how to put them into action.
+Use these free templates to plan out your process and communication around product strategy.

 2. Create your market vision.